 4) Unskilled testers or testers without business knowledge

 If there is no permanent UAT test team, company select UAT staff from various internal departments.
 Even if this staff is well familiar with business needs, if they are not trained for the new requirements being developed they can’t perform effective UAT.
 Also, a non-technical business team might face many technical difficulties executing UAT test cases.
 Also assigning testers at the end of the UAT cycle do not add any value to the project.
 Little time to train UAT staff can significantly increase the chances of UAT success.

 5) Improper Communication channel

 Communication between remote development, testing and UAT team is more difficult.
 Email communication is often very difficult when you have an offshore tech team.
 A small ambiguity in incident reports can delay its fix for a day.
 Proper planning and effective communication are critical to effective team collaboration.
-Project teams should use web based tool to log defects and questions.
-This will help to distribute work load evenly and avoid reporting duplicate issues.
+Project teams should use the web-based tool to log defects and questions.
+This will help to distribute the workload evenly and avoid reporting duplicate issues.

 6) Asking functional test team to perform UAT